St. Nicholas' Church, Bączal Dolny

-St. Nicholas' Church in Bączal Dolny, Poland, is a Gothic church from the seventeenth-century.
-Since the 1970s, the church is part of the Museum of Folk Architecture in Sanok.
+St. Nicholas' Church in Bączal Dolny, Poland, was a Gothic church from the seventeenth-century.
+Since the 1970s, the church was part of the Museum of Folk Architecture in Sanok.

-The temple illustrates a typical Lesser Polish wooden church's architecture, and remains one of the most prized buildings of religious heritage in south-eastern Poland.
+The temple illustrated a typical Lesser Polish wooden church's architecture, and was one of the most prized buildings of religious heritage in south-eastern Poland.
 The rector of the church from 1939 to 1948 was Florian Zając, a chaplain of the Home Army.

+The church was completely destroyed by a fire at the Museum of Folk Architecture, Sanok in the early morning hours of 16 August 2026.